webpack/webpack.js.org/src/content/guides/hot-module-replacement.md

   }
 ```

-This is just one example, but there are many others that can easily trip people up.
+This is only one example, but there are many others that can easily trip people up.
 Luckily, there are a lot of loaders out there (some of which are mentioned below) that will make hot module replacement much easier.

 ## HMR with Stylesheets